Vintage Guitars: History

 Instruments manufactured by Vintage have been used by notable rock, heavy metal and country musicians, including Scott Sharrard, Fred Mollin, Billy Sherwood, John Payne, Dave Colwell, Peter Baltes and Nick Kane.
 Paul Brett worked as a guitar designer for Vintage.
 The brand has collaborated with Joe Doe Guitars.
 Vintage has designed signature model guitars for Thomas Blug, Jerry Donahue, Tony Butler and Midge Ure.

-In 2020, due to the brand's 25th anniversary, the "25th Anniversary Series" of V75, V6H and V100, which are considered Vintage's best-selling models, was released, limited to 100 pieces each.
-In 2022, JHS gifted a Vintage acoustic-electric guitar to a homeless Malvern Link busker who got his Yamaha guitar stolen.
+In 2020, due to the brand's 25th anniversary, the "25th Anniversary Series" of V75, V6H and V100, which are considered Vintage's best-selling models, were released, limited to 100 pieces each.
+In 2022, then owner JHS gifted a Vintage acoustic-electric guitar to a homeless Malvern Link busker who had his Yamaha guitar stolen.

+The Vintage brand was owned by UK musical instrument distributors John Hornby Skewes and Co.
+Ltd. (also known as JHS.)
+But after the company announced it was closing in 2025, they began a search for a new owner for Vintage.

+It was announced in September 2026 that German music products distributor Musik Wein GmbH would take over the ownership and distribution rights of the brand.

 Reception

 Matt McCracken of Guitar.com noted that "Vintage made its name mixing homegrown design ingenuity with overseas manufacturing to deliver impressive value for money."
 Dave Burrluck of MusicRadar in his review of Vintage VSA500 (based on Gibson ES-335) acknowledged the brand's "copy-cat status", but concluded that "the guitars might be slight in price but [...] they are far from generic guitar-shaped objects.
 For the asking price this semi is excellent as is and maybe with a few personalised tweaks could become a serious keeper."